PetarKirov/theme-bobthefish/README.md

 - `fish_prompt_pwd_dir_length`. bobthefish respects the Fish `$fish_prompt_pwd_dir_length` setting to abbreviate the prompt path.
 Set to `0` to show the full path, `1` (default) to show only the first character of each parent directory name, or any other number to show up to that many characters.
 - `theme_project_dir_length`.
 The same as `$fish_prompt_pwd_dir_length`, but for the path relative to the current project root.
 Defaults to `0`; set to any other number to show an abbreviated path.
 - `theme_newline_cursor`.
 Use `yes` to have cursor start on a new line.
 By default the prompt is only one line.
 When working with long directories it may be preferrend to have cursor on the next line.
 Setting this to `clean` instead of `yes` suppresses the caret on the new line.
+- `theme_prompt_prefix`.
+Display the contents of this variable at the start of the prompt (before the vi mode segment).
+By default this variable is unset (or empty), so this feature is not enabled.
 - `theme_newline_prompt`.
 Use a custom prompt with newline cursor.
 By default this is the chevron right glyph or `>` when powerline fonts are disabled.

 **Color scheme options**